drovani/drovani.github.io/_posts/2017/2017-02-24-22-Month-Status-Report.md

 As I was writing the [previous post]({% post_url 2017/2017-02-20-Introducing-Vigil-Web-API %}), it came as a shock how far behind my posts on the progress of the Vigil Donor Relationship Management System had gotten.
 I was going too deep into the code and making too many changes that I didn't pause to write a post about my progress.
 My posts are 22 commits behind, and there are quite a few changes I've made to the workflow and to the application.
 As a way to catch up on all the missed posts that I should have written, I am putting this one together as a status report of the project/journey/solution.

-In terms of workflow, I have embraced the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
+In terms of workflow, I have embraced the [GitHub Flow workflow](https://guides.github.com/introduction/flow/) (both for Vigil and for this blog).
 For my little project, since there is no discussion and no deployments (as of yet), the workflow is as simple as Branch, Commit(s), Pull, Merge, Delete.
 I like the way that a merge can squash all of the commits made on a branch, so that I have one summarized collection of everything that I did.
 This way, I can easily differentiate the content of a post by doing one per Pull Request / Merge.
 Hopefully, this process will now keep the posts coming regularly, help me be more concise about what should be in a post, and better contain runaway developing.

 <!--more-->